princeton-sns/scuba/client-bench/README.md

 Before running check that all values in the second cell are correct.
 Then running all cells should just work (expects num clients to be 1, 2, 4, 8, 16, and 32).

+This generates two output files for each benchmark category parsed: `send_means_*.txt` and `recv_means_*.txt`.
+These files are then used by `gen_figures.ipynb` to generate stacked bar graphs.
+Note that `gen_figures.ipynb` expects parsed results for both benchmark categories because the resulting bar graphs depict both categories side-by-side.

 ### gen_figures.ipynb